Press, Sector

 Summary

-Doors have officially been thrown open to Byron’s newest community space as the town’s treasured former hospital site enters a new era as Byron CoLab on Arakwal Country.
+Byron’s newest community space opened its doors officially on Friday 25 October, as the town’s treasured former hospital site entered a new era as Byron CoLab on Arakwal Country.

-Managed by not-for-profit community service organisation, Social Futures, the now transformed Council owned building is a dynamic hub for community and commercial mixed-use tenancy and co-working opportunities.
+Managed by not-for-profit community service organisation, Social Futures, the transformed Council-owned building is a dynamic hub for community and commercial mixed-use tenancy and co-working opportunities.

-Social Future’s CEO, Tony Davies, is pleased to welcome Byron CoLab on Arakwal Country’s first tenants, as they come together to connect and collaborate in support of the community.
+Social Futures CEO, Tony Davies, was pleased to welcome Byron CoLab on Arakwal Country’s first tenants, as they come together to connect and collaborate in support of the community.

 “Over many years, dedicated local community members have collaborated alongside Byron Shire Council and Social Futures, pouring their heart and soul into the vision for this project,” said Mr Davies.